vwkd/code-system/src/languages/rust/trait/Deref.md

 ## Introduction

-- ability to dereference reference to type
-- allows to use deref coercion
+- ability to use deref coercion
-- allows to use smart pointers like reference
-- beware: should only use for smart pointer ❗️
+- beware: should only implement for smart pointer ❗️